goripcity/IceServer/README.md

     srv.add_action(srv_action)
     srv.run()

-Now we build a connections pool and use it
+Now we build a connections pool and use it in logic.dispatch

     class Logic(BaseLogic):